stegojulia/metadata-lock-collector/README.md

 1. Clone the repository
 2. Install dependencies: `poetry install`
-3. Copy `.env.example` to `.env` and fill in your database credentials
+3. Copy `.env.example` to `.env` and fill in your database connection details.
+The script will prompt for the password if it is not available in the environment variables.

 ## Usage

 ### Collect Mode

-Collect metadata locks, optionally running a DDL query:
+#### Use this mode to collect metadata locks from a running database.

+Run DDL query during collection:

 ```bash
 poetry run python main.py --mode collect --ddl "CREATE TABLE test_table (id INT PRIMARY KEY, val VARCHAR(255))"